sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 ## Enhancing the Multi-container Application

+As a next step we would enhance the multi-container application by adding permanent storage for the database (Postgres) while keeping Redis as a cache.
+We would also add a proxy server to the application (Nginx) to handle the traffic. (the new version of the system can be found inside "v3\Globomantics" directory).

 ## Debugging and Getting the Multi-container Application Ready for Production

 Now you are ready to start developing React apps with Docker :-).